 |Fees||Look up fees|

-- Global and local environmental challenges, including for water, energy, food, and human communities in relation their natural and built environments;
+• Global and local environmental challenges, including for biodiversity, water, energy, and food, in relation their natural and social environments;

-- The economics of sustainability, and the role of business and innovation in building a sustainable future; and
+• The role of individuals, governments, business and innovation in building a sustainable future; and

-- Recurring management, governance, and leadership issues for achieving environmental sustainability.
+• Management, governance, and social-ecological issues for achieving environmental sustainability.

 Intended learning outcomes

-- Further develop their critical thinking though readings, class discussions, collaboration and assessment
+- Further develop their critical thinking and analysis though weekly readings, class discussions, and assessment tasks;

-- Further develop skills of visual, verbal and written communication
+- Improve visual, verbal and written communication skills.